-cohabitants, property offenses, and of ther n on-person crimes.
-PRIOR FELONY CONVICTIONS (Separate adult case numbers) 2 One 4 Two 6 Three 8 Four or more Two PRIOR PERSON OR FIREARM CONVICTIONS (Adult or juvenile) Misdemeanor person offense (AD.
-Felony firearm offense (76-10-5) Felony person offense (AD.B) Homicide offense (76-5-2) PRIOR CLASS A MISDEMEANOR CONVICTIONS (Separate adult case numbers) 1 2 3 One or two Three to five Six or more PRIOR JUVENILE ADJUDICATIONS WITHIN PAST 10 YEARS (Offenses that would have been felonies if committed by adult) (3 class A adjud. = 1 Felony) 1 2 3 One Two to four Five or more SUPERVISION HISTORY (Adult only - Federal, AP&P, private, county, problem solving court removal) 2 Prior revocation Current offense on supervision Current offense MOST RECENT POST-CONVICTION CRIME-FREE GAP Count from date of sentencing or entry of plea in abeyance (if no prison) or date of release from prison.
-Gap ends at new offense date. (exclude infr, class C, class B traffic and minor regulatory offenses per § 77-40-102(10)) -1 -2 -3 -4 Five to six years Seven to nine years
+PRIOR PERSON OR FIREARM CONVICTIONS (Adult or juvenile) Misdemeanor person offense (AD Felony firearm offense (76-10-5) Felony person offense (AD.B) Homicide offense (76-5-2) PRIOR JUVENILE ADJUDICATIONS WITHIN PAST 10 1 One YEARS (Offenses that would have been felonies if 2 Two to four committed by adult) (3 class A adjud. = 1 Felony) 3 Five or more MOST RECENT POST-CONVICTION CRIME-FREE GAP -1 Three to four years abeyance (if no prison) or date of release from prison.
+Gap ends at new offense date.
+(Exclude infr, class C, class B traffic and minor regulatory offenses per § 77-40a-101(17)